Mobile Food Facilities (MFF)

 - An Environmental Health inspection is conducted by a Registered Environmental Health Specialist (REHS) to ensure mobile food operators are operating in accordance with the California Retail Food Code.
 Inspections are a routine part of operating a permitted mobile food facility and occur so that hot/cold food temperatures and food handling are being conducted in a safe manner.
 A fire inspection is also conducted to ensure the mobile meets all applicable fire codes and laws.

-- Can I operate my MFF wherever I want?
+- Can I operate anywhere on campus?

 - There are designated locations on campus in which food trucks are scheduled on a rotation to operate on.
 To learn more about mobile food truck scheduling contact Dining Services for more information.